MediaCodex/api-core/README.md

 ### CDN

 While each microservice retains ultimate control of their own asset file, there is an automated system in place that will download the assets from each of the individual buckets and upload them to a centralised location on Cloudflare.
-This is done both so that there is only a single public subdomain for accessing the files, to reduce bandwidth costs, and enables the use of [Cloudflare Images](https://www.cloudflare.com/en-gb/developer-platform/cloudflare-images/) for automatic optimization.

 The way that new buckets are configured is by creating a new SSM parameter with the path of `/cdn-bucket/`, the specific key name will be used for the cdn directory and the value should be the bucket name.
 For example the ssm param